 There's a reason you love your pets like they're family: They provide unconditional affection and companionship.

 So when you die, you'll likely want to make sure your animals are looked after.
 While you can't name your pet as a beneficiary of your life insurance policy or will, that doesn't mean they have to be left out of your end-of-life planning.

 Here are some things to keep in mind as you start estate planning for pets.

 Including Pets in Your Estate Plan

 As far as estate planning goes, pets are still considered "tangible property," along with items like furniture, cars, jewelry, and other physical possessions and assets.
-With that in mind, you might consider making a provision for pets in a will to legally hand off the care of your pet to a friend or family member.

 Setting Up a Pet Trust

 A pet trust is a detailed legal document that designates a caretaker and outlines the details of the care of your animals should you pass or become disabled.
 According to the American Society for the Prevention of Cruelty to Animals (ASPCA), a pet trust usually includes three people: the trustee, the animal caregiver and the grantor (that's you).
 The caregiver and trustee can be the same person.

 Similar to a trust for humans, a trustee is responsible for holding your assets (e.g., property, money in a bank account, items of value) for your pets.
 You, as the grantor of the trust, determine how assets will be handled, such as how much the caretaker will be paid and what percentages of your assets will be allocated to which pets.

 Money from the trust will also cover regular care and medical expenses for your pets, which could include food, toys, medication, medical treatments, boarding, trips to the vet, and grooming or pet-sitting costs.